The Mustang could have morphed into anything in the years following its 1964 introduction.

 Ford examined the car and decided not to build it, partly because it already had several in-house proposals for a Mustang wagon on its drawing board.
 Cumberford then talked to smaller companies, including the entrepreneurs who purchased the Avanti’s tooling from Studebaker and car importer Franklin D. Roosevelt Junior, but no one had the skills or the money to see the project through.

-Cumberford put thousands of miles on the wagon before selling it to a dentist in Portland, Oregon.
+Cumberford put thousands of miles on the wagon before selling to a dentist in Portland, Oregon.
 “It was the best handling Mustang I’ve driven from the first generation,” he told us, explaining the extra glass and sheet metal added weight over the rear end.
 Its whereabouts are unknown as of 2019.

 Four-wheel drive Mustang (1966)

-While the Mustang has always been rear-wheel drive, its nearly boundless popularity in the middle of the 1960s encouraged Ford to experiment with a four-wheel drive model developed jointly with Britain’s Ferguson Research.
+While the Mustang has always been rear-wheel drive, its nearly boundless popularity in the middle of the 1960s encouraged Ford to experiment with a four-wheel drive model developed jointly with England-based Ferguson Research.
 The company shipped a pair of V8-powered Mustangs across the Atlantic and asked Ferguson to install its four-wheel drive technology in one.
 The other remained stock so product planners and executives could drive four- and two-wheel drive models back to back.

 Ferguson also added Dunlop’s mechanical Maxaret technology, which functioned a lot like modern-day ABS systems.
 The four-wheel drive Mustang handled well but it never received the green light for production, likely because spinning the front wheels would have made it too expensive.
 It’s in the Tampa Bay Automotive Museum as of 2019 and it remains drivable.